skanikasaini6/SPL-Term-Project-2020/README.md

 go run programname.go

 The reason for seperate files for programs is that go can only have one main class in a single folder and we have made 3 main classes in different files here.

+Project Proposal -
+This folder contains the project proposal that gives a brief description about the project.